 - Data governance — From invoices to reports, accounting is all about data.
 Managing the flow and access to this data efficiently is crucial, but it’s estimated that 89% of companies struggle to achieve that.

-RPA platforms offer multiple ways to streamline your data management: OCR, compatibility with external data sources and services, fast data updates, or schedule.
+RPA platforms offer multiple ways to streamline data management: OCR, compatibility with external data sources and services, fast data updates, or schedules.
 However, remember that automation may require some governance (particularly at the implementation stage).
 Acknowledging that and setting the right goals and expectations is key to avoiding an RPA failure.

 - Security — An important part of data governance is ensuring its protection.
 Customer and partner details must be stored and entered securely and shared only with approved stakeholders.